Published on 06 January 2021 09:00 AM

-Age UK Shropshire Telford & Wrekin’s weekly update on our response to the coronavirus pandemic and the steps we are taking to support local older people.
+Information about Age UK Shropshire Telford & Wrekin’s services and the steps we are taking to support local older people during the coronavirus pandemic.